angelinahung/TOC-Project-2017/README.md

 2. `Movie theater`
 3. `Tainan sights`

-After the bot reply my needs, you can ask it further questions related to the option.
+After the chatbot reply my messages, I can ask further questions related to the option.

 There, I described the scheme:
 1. **Hotels**